- What are the core courses Fellows are required to take?

 The program is fully funded by Trinity Church Wall Street.
 All travel, lodging, and educational materials are covered by the program.
 Assistance funds for family care are available.

-Fellows of the Newly Ordained Track who are placed into curacies may have 50% of their salaries funded by Trinity, in agreement with their bishops.
+Fellows who are placed into curacies will have parts of their salaries and benefits funded by Trinity, in agreement with their bishops.

 - Who will be teaching in the program?